kw7oe/kw7oe.github.io/content/posts/gen-server.md

 > corresponding to the second pattern are executed.
 If the second pattern
 > does not match, the third is tried and so on until there are no more patterns to test.

-Generally speaking, using `GenServer` is fine until your system load increases and it become the bottleneck.
-People commonly use `ets` or having a pool of multiple `GenServer` process to cope with the high load.
+Generally speaking, using GenServer is fine until your load increases and it become the bottleneck.
+People commonly use `ets` or having a pool of `GenServer` processes to cope with the high load.

-But, how do you know your `GenServer` process have too many messages in their mailbox?
-A quick way to check the messages length in your process mailbox is to use `Process.info(genserver_process, :message_queue_len)`, which will return the total number meessages in the process mailbox to you.
+But, how do you know your GenServer process have too many messages in their mailbox?
+A quick way to check the messages length in your process mailbox is to use `Process.info(genserver_process, :message_queue_len)`, which will return the total number meessages in the process mailbox.

 If you would like to know more about it, here are some of the resources where I refer to and that are related: